-Brian Randell is an Emeritus Professor of Computing Science, and Senior Research Investigator, in the School of Computing, Newcastle University, U.K. His book The Origins of Digital Computers: Selected Papers was first published in 1973, by Springer Verlag.
+Brian Randell is an Emeritus Professor of Computing Science, and a Senior Research Investigator with the School of Computing, Newcastle University, U.K. His book The Origins of Digital Computers: Selected Papers was first published in 1973, by Springer Verlag.
 Contact him at <Brian.Randell@ncl.ac.uk>.
-Paul Hockie is a genealogist from London, U.K.
+Paul Hockie is a genealogist from London, U.K. Contact him at <paul@hockie.co.uk>.